 Surprisingly, stamps that were printed in error tend to be the most valuable.
 Because they were a mistake, it makes them very rare.
 And if something is rare, it becomes more desirable.

 The condition of a stamp can also increase its value.
 If it has never been used, it could be worth considerably more.

 The rarest stamps in the world

-Before we get to the UK stamps, I thought you may be interested to know the stamps that are thought to be worth the most across the globe.
+Before we get to the UK stamps, I thought you might be interested to know the ones considered worth the most globally.

 British Guiana 1c magenta – 1856

-This is considered to be the world’s most famous and sought-after stamp by many philatelists.
-In 1856, the former British colony (now known as Guyana) was in desperate need of stamps as none had arrived from the UK.
+Many philatelists consider this the world’s most famous and sought-after stamp.
+In 1856, the former British colony (now known as Guyana) desperately needed stamps as none had arrived from the UK.
 So, instead of waiting for the next delivery, the postmaster asked the owners of the Official Gazette newspaper in Georgetown to print some stamps for emergency use.
 They were printed in 1 and 4 cent denominations on what was considered low-quality paper.

-So, how much would you think a stamp that was printed in an emergency be worth?
-Well, the only one to be found was sold in 2014 at Sotheby’s, New York for… $9.48 million.
+So, how much would you think a stamp printed in an emergency would be worth?
+The only one to be found was sold in 2014 at Sotheby’s, New York for… $9.48 million.
 I bet the postmaster wished he had kept a couple.

 Treskilling Yellow – 1855

 This stamp hails from Sweden and was created in 1855.
 The stamp was actually meant to be green, but a printing error turned it yellow.
 The Treskilling Yellow stayed hidden for 31 years until it was found by a young collector named Georg Wilhelm Backman – some reports say he found it in his grandma’s attic, whilst others say in her bin.